SitecorePowerShell/Console/Documentation/Markdown/Clear-ItemAcl.md

 ### -Path&nbsp; &lt;String&gt;

-Path to a script or library item that is defined within the module to be returned.
+Path to the item to be processed.

 <table>
     <thead></thead>